Tarquinous/wg-expanded-editor-3/README.md

 - [ ] Fix bugs / oversights
   - [x] Allow Ghost unit to be spawnable through events.
   - [x] Allow water units to be used in the Cutscene Editor
+  - [x] Opening a Unit Info screen with Ghost present would cause an error (only when the mod is active).